Butlerj9/markdown2pdf/README_test_export_verification.md

 - PDF orientation detection is not reliable across different engines
 - TOC detection in EPUB and DOCX formats is not 100% accurate
-- Some JavaScript errors may appear in the console output (these can be ignored)

 ## Troubleshooting